Home > Keyframes part 1

 • Apply transformations using keyframes in After Effects.

-• Adjust motion paths with spatial and temporal interpolation.
+• Adjust motion paths and interpolation types effectively.

 Level: Intermediate